 Bernstein Litowitz Berger & Grossmann LLP is guided by two principles: excellence in legal work and a belief that the law should serve a socially useful and dynamic purpose.

-In that context, the firm endows a public interest law fellowship and sponsors an academic scholarship at Columbia Law School.
+In that context, the firm endows two public interest law fellowships and sponsors an academic scholarship at Columbia Law School.
 Attorneys at the firm are active in academic, community and pro bono activities.
 In addition, many of our attorneys regularly participate as speakers and contributors to professional organizations.

 - The Bernstein Litowitz Berger & Grossmann Public Interest Law Fellowship, Columbia Law School

 BLB&G is committed to fighting discrimination and effecting positive social change.
 In support of this commitment, the firm created the Bernstein Litowitz Berger & Grossmann Public Interest Law Fellowship at Columbia Law School.
 The Fellowship provides Fellows with 100% of the funding needed to make payments on their law school tuition loans so long as such graduates remain in the public interest law field.

 - The BLB&G Fellowship Program, Columbia Law School

 The Fellowship program aligns two of BLB&G’s fundamental core values: a commitment to contributing positively to the communities in which we work and live, and a practice of utilizing litigation for the public good.
 The program provides the opportunity for a Columbia Law School graduate to work in a litigation role at a public interest organization for two years before joining BLB&G’s world class shareholder rights litigation practice.

 - The Paul M. Bernstein Memorial Scholarship, Columbia Law School